togrupe/dlive-midi-tools/README.md

 4. Click the button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
 Afterwards the selected action(s) start automatically.

-5. If something goes wrong, please check the console.
+5. If something goes wrong, please check the python console.

 If you find any issues, please let me know.